 Your packing list should include everything that might not be readily available when you need it, and carry as minimal as possible.
 Must pack is hand sanitizer, disinfectant wipes, facemasks, and this extensive list of items.

 You have to consider the major costs of the trip like a gorilla trekking permit (USD 700 pp), Chimpanzee trekking permit (USD 200 pp), Accommodation (ranges from 200 – 1000 pp full board), and the rest a relative based on which safari operator you use.
-Destination Uganda will definitely connect you with a vetted local operator who will give you the best local rates.
+Destination Uganda will definitely connect you with a vetted local operator who will give you the best local rates for an all-inclusive expedition.
 This is why they’re in business, and the best part is that you don’t incur any agency fees.

-The best time for a Uganda trip is in February, well, because we traveled during that time.
+The best time for a Uganda trip is in February!
+Well, it’s because we traveled in February and everything fit like a puzzle.
 June to August and December to February is the dry season in the country.
 Common advice is that trekking is easier during that time, and torrential downpours will not threaten your itinerary.
 Read this post for advice on the weather and the best time.